General Motors: Growth and acquisitions

 During World War II, GM produced vast quantities of armaments, vehicles, and aircraft for the Allies of World War II.
 In 1940, GM's William S. Knudsen served as head of U.S. wartime production for President Franklin Roosevelt, and by 1942, all of GM's production was to support the war.
 GM's Vauxhall Motors manufactured the Churchill tank series for the Allies, instrumental in the North African campaign.
 GM was also a major manufacturer of aircraft, setting up the Eastern Aircraft Division with five plants to assemble Grumman-designed aircraft for the allied navies.
 However, its Opel division, based in Germany, supplied the Wehrmacht with vehicles such as the Opel Blitz.
 Politically, Sloan, as head of GM at the time, was an ardent opponent of the New Deal, which bolstered labor unions and public transport.
 Sloan admired and supported Adolf Hitler.
 Nazi armaments chief Albert Speer allegedly said in 1977 that Hitler "would never have considered invading Poland" without synthetic fuel technology provided by General Motors.
 GM was compensated $32 million by the U.S. government because its German factories were bombed by U.S. forces during the war.

 Effective January 28, 1953, Charles Erwin Wilson, then GM president, was named by Dwight D. Eisenhower as United States Secretary of Defense.

 In December 1953, GM acquired Euclid Trucks, a manufacturer of heavy equipment for earthmoving, including dump trucks, loaders and wheel tractor-scrapers, which later spawned the Terex brand.

 Periods of innovation

 Alfred P. Sloan retired as chairman and was succeeded by Albert Bradley in April 1956.

 In 1962, GM introduced the first ever turbocharged production car in the world in the Oldsmobile Cutlass Turbo-Jetfire.
 Two years later, the company introduced its "Mark of Excellence" logo and trademark at the 1964 New York World's Fair.
-The company used the mark as their main corporate identifier until 2021.
+The company used the mark as its main corporate identifier until 2021.

 GM released the Electrovan in 1966, the first hydrogen fuel cell car ever produced.
 Though fuel cells have existed since the early 1800s, General Motors was the first to use a fuel cell, supplied by Union Carbide, to power the wheels of a vehicle with a budget of "millions of dollars".